The Team Behind Gojek's Dynamic Culture

 💪 Piloting Gojek through turbulent winds

-However, true to its “dynamic” title, the team has spearheaded the shift to a fully remote set up, adapting employee events and initiatives to an online format.
+However, true to its “dynamic” title, the team has spearheaded the shift to a fully remote setup, moving employee events and initiatives to an online format.

-Some of these online activities include weekly Zoom workouts — from Zumba, boxing, Barre to yoga, bi-monthly GoTalk Fridays where both internal and external guest speakers share their expertise on a variety of topics, and virtual concerts and milestone celebrations.
+Some of these online activities include weekly Zoom workouts, monthly GoTalk Fridays where both internal and external guest speakers share their expertise on a variety of topics, and virtual concerts and milestone celebrations.

 The fruit of the DC team’s labor comes in how well received these online events have been amongst our GoTroops.
 The recent GoTalk Friday with Chief of GoPay Hans Patuwo was attended by over 300 participants — the highest attendance for the event yet.
-Our 10th Anniversary livestream saw a steady stream of thousands of live chat comments by over 3,500 GoTroops from start to end.
-Notably, the online medium has actually brought GoTroops from our various operating countries together more so than any in-person event has ever achieved.
+Our 10th Anniversary livestream saw a steady stream of thousands of live chat comments by over 3,500 GoTroops.
+Notably, the online medium has actually brought GoTroops from our various operating countries together more than any in-person event has ever achieved.

 ⬅️➡️ Sometimes, to part is for the best